-Additionally, newer receivers such as the Globalstar SatFi system, which has a much smaller physical footprint, are becoming available that don’t require a dish, however, the speeds offered are comparable to 1990’s era dial-up modems, and are generally not a cost effective option for modern data needs.
+Additionally, newer receivers such as the Globalstar SatFi system, which has a much smaller physical footprint, are available and don’t require a dish, but the speeds offered are comparable to ’90s era dial-up modems and are generally not a cost effective option for modern data needs.

-If you have a residential satellite plan, your home is connected to a satellite receiver dish, usually mounted on your roof, or in the case of very large dishes on a stand in an open area with a clear view of the southern sky; your satellite internet is only available in your home, and is not mobile.
+If you have a residential satellite plan, your home is connected to a satellite receiver dish, usually mounted on your roof or on a stand in an open area with a clear view of the southern sky if it’s a very large dish.
+Your satellite internet is only available in your home and is not mobile.
 Satellite receivers work by scanning the sky for a satellite uplink to connect to.
 On a residential satellite plan, this is simple since your location doesn’t change.
-When you’re travelling and using satellite internet for your RV, every time you deploy your satellite dish, your location coordinates need to be obtained in order for the dish to accurately and correctly scan the sky.
+When you’re traveling and using satellite internet for your RV, every time you deploy your satellite dish, your location coordinates need to be obtained in order for the dish to accurately and correctly scan the sky.

-DISH and HughesNet both offer mobile satellite internet add-on plans to use your RV if you’re an existing residential customer, but you need to purchase your own dish, which can range from $300 for a small tripod dish, to over $5000 for a large mounted one.
-While the startup cost can be high, it doesn’t have to be, and going with an add-on plan may be able to save you some money on your total bills.
+DISH and HughesNet both offer mobile satellite internet add-on plans to use your RV if you’re an existing residential customer but you need to purchase your own dish, which can range from $300 for a small tripod dish to over $5,000 for a large mounted one.
+While the startup cost can be high, going with an add-on plan may be able to save you some money on your monthly bills.

 RV Satellite Providers

-If you’re one of the many full-time RV travellers, you probably don’t have a residential service plan.
+If you’re one of many full-time RV travelers, you probably don’t have a residential service plan.
 RVDataSat is a third provider that offers satellite internet for RVs through Mobile Satellite Technologies.
 They also offer Satellite TV service for RVs through DirecTV.

-DISH and DirecTV are partner services both owned by AT&T, but regardless of which provider and satellite dish solution you choose for satellite internet in your RV, if you also want television, you will need a second satellite dish, and unless you’re already a DISH customer, you’ll likely need to have two service plans, possibly with different companies.
-Satellite Internet and Satellite TV are two separate services.
-Satellite Internet providers do not offer TV.
-If you want both, you will have to get two services, and two satellite dishes.
-However like both DISH and RVDataSat, your provider may offer incentives to use a particular TV service.
+DISH and DirecTV are partner services both owned by AT&T, but regardless of which provider and satellite dish solution you choose for satellite internet in your RV, you will need a second satellite dish if you also want television, and unless you’re already a DISH customer, you’ll likely need to have two service plans, possibly with different companies.
+Satellite internet and satellite TV are two separate services.
+Satellite internet providers do not offer TV.
+If you want both, you will have to get two services and two satellite dishes.
+However, like both DISH and RVDataSat, your provider may offer incentives to use a particular TV service.

-If you travel all year in your RV and do not have a residential plan, while the service is expensive, it is still probably your best option.
-If you only travel for part of the year, or only want to use mobile satellite for things like camping, an add-on option is your best bet.
+If you travel all year in your RV and do not have a residential plan, the service is expensive but is probably your best option.
+If you only travel for part of the year or only want to use mobile satellite for things like camping, an add-on option is your best bet.

-Before making a potentially costly leap by going with a contract plan, evaluate your usage and the locations that you’ll be travelling.
-While Satellite Internet for RVs can be accessed from absolutely anywhere, you may find that it’s overkill for your needs.
+Before making a potentially costly leap by going with a contract plan, evaluate your usage and the locations that you’ll be traveling.
+While satellite internet for RVs can be accessed from absolutely anywhere, you may find that it’s overkill for your needs.

 The three primary providers of satellite internet for RVs are HughesNet, DISH, and RVDataSat.
-All three offer satellite internet for RVs, and offer additional services to complement your internet plan.
-HughesNet and DISH allow you to pay for what you use, either on a month-to-month option, or by allowing you to pause your service — but they both have the drawback that you need to be an existing residential customer in order to take advantage of lower costs.
+All three offer satellite internet for RVs and additional services to complement your internet plan.
+HughesNet and DISH allow you to pay for what you use, either on a month-to-month option or by allowing you to pause your service — but they both have the drawback that you need to be an existing residential customer in order to take advantage of lower costs.

-RVDataSat doesn’t offer as much flexibility, but if you’re a serious traveller, primarily living in your RV, and need a higher service level, they offer a mobile phone, satellite internet, and satellite TV bundle through different providers.
-This model can be incredibly helpful for those of a more nomadic lifestyle, because you only have one bill to manage, even though you’re getting as many as 3 different services through different providers.
+RVDataSat doesn’t offer as much flexibility, but if you’re a serious traveler who primarily lives in their RV and need a higher service level, they offer a mobile phone, satellite internet, and satellite TV bundle through different providers.
+This model can be incredibly helpful for those of a more nomadic lifestyle because you only have one bill to manage even though you’re getting as many as three different services through different providers.